meonwax/soundboard/README.md

 You will at least need to install the following SDK packages:

 * Latest versions of Android SDK Tools and Android SDK Platform-tools
-* Android SDK Build-Tools 23.0.2 or later
+* Android SDK Build-tools 23.0.2 or later
 * Android SDK Platform 23 or later
 * Android Support Library 23.1.1 or later